Tornado Preparedness, How to Stay Safe

+Tornado preparedness is important.
 Strong thunderstorms and tornadoes have already affected parts of the country this spring, with news coverage showing the damage, devastation and fatalities those communities have experienced.
 Tornadoes can reach speeds of 300 miles per hour and can hit quickly, so you want to make sure you know what to do before, during and after the storm comes through.

 - Put an emergency kit together, stocked with enough food, water and supplies to last at lest 72 hours.

 - Create an emergency plan with the entire family that includes how you will get to a safe place, how you will contact each other and how to handle several situations.

 - Listen to the weather report either on the radio or on television to get the latest updates.
 Always follow instructions given by local emergency management officials.

 - Loud roaring sounds

 - Prepare to take shelter immediately if you see or hear of approaching storms

 - Seek shelter IMMEDIATELY.
 Protect your head from flying debris.